rdnewman/rdnewman.github.io/_posts/2015-05-04-citrus-dates.md

 <!--more-->

 The Citrus [documentation](http://mjackson.github.io/citrus/example.html) goes over the rules for expressing a grammar well, but it doesn't seem to have a quick example of a full application of Citrus in action.
-The full code is on [Github](https://github.com/rdnewman/citrus-dates).
+The full code from this example is on [Github](https://github.com/rdnewman/citrus-dates).

 After making a new Rails app, just add the following to the `Gemfile` and then `bundle install`: